About the project

 • The project brings together a cross-disciplinary team of researchers in the social and computer sciences based at institutions across Europe.
 The team includes the Hungarian Academy of Sciences, the IT University of Copenhagen, the University of Copenhagen, the University of Vienna, and Uppsala University.

-Project PolarVis is supported by FORTE, the Swedish Council for Health, Working Life and Welfare; Uddannelses - og Forskningsstyrelsen, the Danish Agency for Higher Education and Science; the National Research, Development and Innovation Office Hungary; and FWF, the Austrian Science Fund under CHANSE ERA-NET Co-fund programme, which has received funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement no 101004509.
+Project PolarVis is supported by FORTE, the Swedish Research Council for Health, Working Life and Welfare; Uddannelses - og Forskningsstyrelsen, the Danish Agency for Higher Education and Science; the National Research, Development and Innovation Office Hungary; and FWF, the Austrian Science Fund under CHANSE ERA-NET Co-fund programme, which has received funding from the European Union’s Horizon 2020 Research and Innovation Programme, under Grant Agreement no 101004509.